Group Counselling Therapies

 What Are Group Counselling Therapies?

-Group therapy sessions are created to cater for a small group of people working together to achieve the same goal.
-The group therapy usually is led by a facilitator who is trained on group dynamics and has a sound knowledge on the subject matter being discussed.
+Therapy in groups is usually led by a facilitator who is trained in group dynamics and has sound knowledge of the subject matter being discussed.

-This is a form of group psychotherapy and it provides results to the group members.
-We offer this at Abbeycare among other treatment options, to assist our residents on their path to long term recovery from alcohol and drugs.
+We offer this at Abbeycare, among other treatment options, to assist residents on the path to long-term recovery from alcohol and drugs.

 Group Therapy Sessions: How Do They Work?